rioki/www.rioki.org/content/posts/2019-06-20-modern-propaganda.md

 I recently got into an argument, by clamming that the new HBO mini series Chernobyl was modern propaganda.
 The counter was, I could not evaluate this since I had not yet seen it.
-I seems really interesting and well made, and I just have not yet found a legal way to watch it in Germany.
+The series seems really interesting and well made, and I just have not yet found a legal way to watch it in Germany.
 But I assert, that this dramatized not quite documentary is propaganda, even if they remain true to the real events and facts.
 I give Chernobyl the benefit